For Freshmen Applicants, Otis has two options to meet the BFA portfolio requirement:

 - Use a sketchbook to build your observational drawing skills, plan projects and to develop your ideas.
 It should be a place to explore and practice without judgment or fear.
 Sketchbook work can also be included in the portfolio by editing together your favorite sketches or pages.
 You only get better with practice and your sketchbook is a great way to make sure you practice daily.
 For your portfolio submission, out of 20 images, 2-3 may be sketechbook pages.
 It is great to see what your process is and where your ideas begin.
 This is also a great way to show some of your technical drawing skills.

 - High quality documentation is key.
-Use a DSLR if you can to shoot your work.
+Use a DSLR if you can to shoot your work, but you can also take good photos with your smart phone.
 Smaller pieces can be scanned at high resolution.
 Think about your lighting and also make sure to color correct/crop.
 Your work should look on the screen as close as possible to the way it looks in real life.
 Use neutral backgrounds of black, white or grey to photograph 3D works.
 Save all of your images to the cloud so they are backed-up and document as you finish your work!
 You do not want a piece to get damaged or lost before you have the chance to capture it.
+View our Photo Documentation Guide developed by our Otis Photo Lab.

 - Write descriptions for each piece in your portfolio.
 These descriptions should be a few concise sentences about the piece and its concept.
 You should also include the dimensions and medium.
 You will submit these descriptions along with your work in SlideRoom.
 Please make sure you proofread for typos!